qtlHD/qtlHD/doc/programming_tutorial.md

         assert(pheno[0][0].value == 118.317);

 please check this code.
-Is it clear what happens? read_qtab uses a Phenotype!double type.
+Is it clear what happens? read_qtab uses a Phenotype!double type (I grant the exclamation mark is a bit strange syntax).
 Later we may implement a call with Phenotype!int, for example.
 That is the concept of generics/templates.
 The read_qtab!type function gets defined, where we set the parameter *type* at compile time.
+The exclamation type combination makes the implementation generic for a type.
+This is called 'generics', where Phenotype is a template, and double is the type.
+JAVA, Scala, C++ all have these types of templates.
+The only difference is that D uses an exclamation mark to pass the template parameter(s).

 In the function read_qtab you can see Phenotype!double is used as a matrix of values (P[][]).
 The phenotypes get parsed in the data file section